-If you’re planning to shoot the night skies, you’ll need the best camera for astrophotography.
+If you’re planning to shoot the night skies, you’ll need the best camera for astrophotography and night photography.
 Tim Coleman and the AP team make some picks.

 Finding the best camera for astrophotography can be a complex matter.
 Night-sky photography is a tricky discipline.
 It requires a lot of standing around in cold fields late into the night, not to mention precise exposure calculation and a fair amount of post-capture editing.
 It’s a fair bit more complicated than pointing and shooting, that’s for sure.